 Search BIOSIS Previews or Zoological Record for the basic biology of any animal including: anatomy and physiology, behavior, ecology, genetics, molecular biology, nutrition and feeding, reproduction, and taxonomy and systematics.
 NOTE: Zoological Record is an essential database for taxonomy, systematics, and new species records.
 Zoological Record is the first database to search for wildlife, particularly rare and endangered species.

 Search CAB Abstracts for livestock, poultry and any animal that is essential to agriculture or any animal that is a pest in agriculture including methods of biocontrol of pests.
-CAB Abstracts is also a core database for Veterinary Medicine.
+CAB Abstracts is also a core database for Veterinary Medicine along with PubMed.

 Search ASFA (Aquatic Sciences and Fisheries Abstracts) for any aquatic animal literature (freshwater, brackish, marine).
 Complementary to BIOSIS Previews.